 Typically, a dehydrated guppy will appear lethargic and sluggish.
 It is also likely that it will frequent the lower sections of the tank and hide behind plants and decorations.
 That is because the fish feels stressed and seeks shelter from its tankmates.

 2. Possible Death

 Death by dehydration is unpleasant.
 Most freshwater fish will perish in a saltwater tank in less than an hour.
 It is a torturous and traumatic experience.
 If your guppies have failed to acclimate to their new saltwater environment, it might take hours for the signs to manifest, 27 hours in some cases.

-Guppies have the potential of surviving in saltwater tanks, although they shouldn’t be introduced all at once.
+Guppies have the potential to survive in saltwater tanks, although they shouldn’t be introduced all at once.
 Moving a freshwater guppy to a salty tank as it is will end up with a dead guppy within a few hours.

 Instead, one has to conduct in which the guppy gets accustomed to saltwater gradually.
 Using a tube with a check valve can get this done.
 That involves connecting the saltwater tank to the acclimatization tank while letting the water flow relatively slowly.

 Bear in mind that the longer the guppy gets accustomed to salted water, the more it is likely to survive along with saltwater fish.
 It would help if you weren’t quick on that.
 Let the guppy’s body reach the right osmoregulation point it requires.